-The final design consideration for the Saint-Gaudens double eagle was whether to include the motto IN GOD WE TRUST.
-Common thought was that the inclusion of this phrase was mandatory on U.S. coins large enough to display it.
-However, this mandate was changed in a little-observed clause in the Coinage Act of 1873, the same law that abolished the silver dollar.
+The final design decision for the $20 Saint-Gaudens involved the Motto IN GOD WE TRUST.
+The prevailing thought was that the inclusion of this phrase was mandatory on U.S. coins.
+But, this mandate was changed in the Coinage Act of 1873, the same law that abolished the silver dollar.

-Consistent with his desire to leave the field of the coin uncluttered, Saint-Gaudens wrote to Roosevelt for guidance.
-Roosevelt replied that he considered putting the Lord's name on money "akin to sacrilege."
+Saint- Gaudens desire was to leave the field of the coin uncluttered.
+He decided to write to Roosevelt for guidance.
+Roosevelt replied that putting the Lord's name on money was "akin to sacrilege."
 Saint-Gaudens was free to leave the phrase out of his design.

 Teddy Roosevelt silver medal

-When the Saint-Gaudens $10 and $20 coins were released in late 1907, the public outrage was immediate.
-Roosevelt unsuccessfully defended his decision to the public, and Congress quickly moved to make “In God We Trust” mandatory on all gold and silver coins in early 1908.
+When the Saint-Gaudens $10 and $20 coins were released in late 1907, the public was outraged.
+Roosevelt unsuccessfully defended his decision to the public.
+Congress quickly moved to make “In God We Trust” mandatory on all gold and silver coins in early 1908.

 The Struggles Of Turning The Saint-Gaudens Design Into a Coin

-Augustus Saint-Gaudens fully expected the hostility that Charles Barber would display towards his ground-breaking high relief coin design, but he was wholly unprepared for the technical shortcomings of the mint.
+Augustus Saint-Gaudens expected the hostility from Charles Barber.
+His anger was due to Saint-Gaudens ground-breaking high relief coin design.
+But, he was wholly unprepared for the technical shortcomings of the mint.

-An award-winning medallist, Saint-Gaudens was familiar with the production capabilities of private American medallist firms such as Tiffany or Gorham.
-He had also spent much of his artistic career in Paris, where for years he took for granted the talents of the many small engravers that turned sculptors' models into dies ready for striking (something he mentions to Roosevelt when discussing Barber's inability to execute his design).
-On the practical side, the abilities of the French Mint were on constant display during his stays in Paris, in the form of the coins in his pocket.
-Therefore, he expected no serious problems with the U.S. Mint striking his new double eagle design.
+Saint-Gaudens was an award-winning medallist.
+Thus, he was familiar with the production capabilities of private American medallist firms.
+These firms included Tiffany and Gorham.
+He had also spent much of his artistic career in Paris.
+While there, he took for granted the talents of the many small engravers.
+These engravers turned sculptors' models into dies ready for striking.
+During his stays in Paris, the abilities of the French Mint were on constant display.
+He only had to look at the coins in his pocket.
+Thus, he expected no severe problems with the U.S. Mint striking his new double eagle design.

 The Decision To Make The Saint-Gaudens The First High Relief Coin

-From the start, Roosevelt and Saint-Gaudens knew that mass-producing high relief coins resembling those of the ancient Greeks was impossible.
-Even with this caveat, the decision to make the Augustus Saint-Gaudens double eagle America's first high relief coin was the genesis of the famous struggles between the sculptor and the U.S. Mint.
+Roosevelt and Saint-Gaudens knew that mass-producing high relief coins was impossible.
+They still decided to make the $20 St. Gaudens Double Eagle America's first high relief coin.
+This was the genesis of the famous struggles between the sculptor and the U.S. Mint.